jg-digital-media/jgdm-100DaysOfCode/work/log/round-6.md

 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+## R6D98: Friday 16 April 2021
++ **Notes**
+  + This morning I've been working on setting up my Photo store on Picfair.
+I've made some changes to my website to reflect this.

+  + **Technologies used** - HTML5, SASS, JavaScript

 ### R6D97: Thursday 15 April 2021
 + **Notes**
   + I spent the day doing a visual enhancement to my Photography page, "Photographic Adventures" for 2022, adding some black overlays on hover over each photo category.